SimonDele/Enlighten-DarkWeb-Markets-with-Data-Mining/README.md

 ## Architecture

+In the folder Report you will find our notes and analyses.
+You can have a look at it with the PDF version, but if you want the full one please download "Report.nd.html" and open it in your Browser.

-In the folder Report you will find our notes and analyses and the other folders the complete R code of each part we made.
+In the other folders you will find the complete R-code of each part we made.
+(You can also visualise it in the html file).